-Certified Air Monitors, Contractor/Supervisors, Inspectors, Management Planners, Project Designers, and Workers shall work under the supervision of a facility or firm licensed pursuant to the provisions of this regulation.
+Except as provided in Reg.
+21.1205, Certified Air Monitors, Contractor/Supervisors, Inspectors, Management Planners, Project Designers, and Workers shall work under the supervision of a facility or firm licensed as a Contractor or Consultant pursuant to the provisions of this regulation.